 The streaming wars are heating up, from Netflix to Amazon Prime Video, and HBO Max to Disney+, and each service is offering plenty of exciting exclusives.
 It's easy to overlook just how rapidly the age of streaming changed the way audiences consume entertainment, and how seismic a shift it was when Netflix decided to evolve from that company you rent DVDs from to a multi-billion dollar content complex.
 In less than a decade, millions of people worldwide have completely changed how they watch film and television.
 When House of Cards released, it seemed like such a novelty to have every episode of a season of TV available to binge-watch, but now it’s the norm.

 As Hollywood leans harder into nine-figure blockbusters and mega-franchises, viewers have turned to streaming for a large chunk of their regular film consumption.
-It remains debatable exactly how much Netflix have changed the game in the entertainment world but it would be downright foolish to deny that their power and how devoted audiences have become to streaming as a concept.
-It’s taken a few years for the rest of the world to catch up to Netflix, but now, we are heading into the first true phase of the streaming wars.
-Netflix have always had some sort of competition, primarily from Amazon and Hulu, but now the stakes are much higher and the investments far greater than before.
+It remains debatable exactly how much Netflix has changed the game in the entertainment world but it would be downright foolish to deny their power and how devoted audiences have become to streaming as a concept.
+It’s taken a few years for the rest of the world to catch up to Netflix, but now, we're heading into the first true phase of the streaming wars.
+Netflix has always had some sort of competition, primarily from Amazon and Hulu, but now the stakes are much higher and the investments far greater than before.

 Release date: Available now.